-This project aimed to increase knowledge in large-scale solar energy through the construction of two solar photovoltaic (PV) power stations in New South Wales.
+The AGL Solar Project aimed to increase knowledge in large-scale solar energy through the construction of two solar photovoltaic (PV) power stations in New South Wales.
 Combined, the projects generate up to 155 megawatts (MW) (AC) of electricity.

 Knowledge gained through the construction and operation of large-scale, grid-connected solar power stations will help solar energy to play a bigger role in meeting Australia’s electricity needs.

-This project aimed to increase knowledge in large-scale solar energy by constructing two solar photovoltaic (PV) power stations in New South Wales, which have a combined electricity generation capacity of up to 155 megawatts (MW) (AC).
+The AGL Solar Project aimed to increase knowledge in large-scale solar energy by constructing two solar photovoltaic (PV) power stations in New South Wales, which have a combined electricity generation capacity of up to 155 megawatts (MW) (AC).